How Do I?

 What can I do to manage my business better?

 There are a lot of responsibilities that go with owning your own general construction business, whether you specialize in remodeling and renovation, building new homes, or commercial work.
-To be successful, consider these six:
+To be successful, consider these six guidelines:

 1. Recognize that nothing happens until someone sells something - for a profit.
 You have to make the sale.

-A sale begins with marketing, letting potential clients know you are available to provide the service they need.
+It begins with marketing and letting potential clients know you’re available to provide the service they need.
 Marketing and advertising are a 24/7/365 proposition.
 The most important form of advertising today?
 A website.
-It's also the most cost effective.
-(If you don't have a website, we explain the process here.)
+It’s also the most cost-effective.
+(If you don’t have a website, we explain the process here.)

 2. When the phone rings, make sure you know what to do.

-Watch Michael's 6-hour DVD on sales and marketing.
-Watch as Michael walks you through the ins and outs of taking a lead and closing a sale, it will pay for itself on your next sales call.
+Watch Michael’s 6-hour class on sales and marketing.
+Michael walks you through the ins and outs of taking a lead and closing a sale.
+It will pay for itself on your next sales call.

-3. Price your jobs so you can pay your job costs, overhead expenses and make a profit.
+3. Price your jobs so you can pay your job costs, cover your overhead expenses and make a profit.

 Our 6-hour Markup and Profit class is a primer on business management for any construction-related business owner.
 Read what one contractor said: